 The new album is OUT, and we love it!

 Have a free listen to our bonus track, Le Baiser (remastered)-- a revisit à la française to French Kiss from the VJB 2015 release, Living in a Blue State:

 Vic says: I am intrigued by the emotional weight of profound change -- upheavals that force individuals to define their beliefs, their sense of justice... their humanity.
 I want these songs to touch people deeply... people from all walks.

 Get your hands on Café Pluvieux at CDBaby.com

 Classic French & American Jazz with Victor & Arwen

 Arwen Dewey and Victor Janusz have been thrilling Seattle cabaret audiences together since 2013.
 Featuring vintage songs by favorites from American icon Cole Porter to French star Charles Trenet, these two friends delight in sharing their unique blend of authentic French and American music.
 Their 70-minute cabaret act, A Date With the Moon, combines romantic French tunes from the 30s and 40s with a captivating true story of WWII romance.
-Their music has been featured at Salty's on Alki, Egan's Ballard Jam House, The Belletinni in Bellevue, Skyline Terrace and many other venues around Seattle.
-From cabarets and restaurants to private parties and other intimate venues, let them bring that certain je ne sais quoi to your event!
+Their music has been featured at Egan's Ballard Jam House, Salty's on Alki, Dorothy's Cabaret, North City Bistro, The Bellettini in Bellevue, Skyline Terrace and many other venues around Seattle.
+From cabarets and restaurants to private parties and other intimate venues, let us bring that certain je ne sais quoi to your event!